-Located only few hundred meters from the nearest road, yet still very impressive with the views it provides, via ferrata Degli Alpini Al Col Dei Bos is nothing to be sniffed at.
+Located only a few hundred meters from the nearest road, yet still very impressive with the views it provides, via ferrata Degli Alpini Al Col Dei Bos is nothing to be sniffed at.

-This is probably the only time I will say it, but on this route you won’t need a map.
-I still like to carry one, because I am always curious, what peaks surround me, once I make it to the top.
+This is probably the only time I will say it, but on this route, you won’t need a map.
+I still like to carry one because I am always curious about what peaks surround me once I make it to the top.

-Via ferrata Degli Alpini is quite popular with guided groups, so if you want to avoid waiting around my advice would be to start early.
+Via ferrata Degli Alpini is quite popular with guided groups, so if you want to avoid waiting around, my advice would be to start early.

 What to expect along the route